qdread/qdread.github.io/_pages/cv.md

 	* Designed and led undergraduate workshops on R, statistics, and data visualization
 	* Guest lectures on conservation biology, nutrient cycling, and climate change
 * **Mentoring experience**
+	* Mentored student team in University of Maryland Data Challenge; team won grand prize in a 75-team competition
+	* Remotely mentored two Bryn Mawr College undergraduates on an R package development project, funded by NSF Macrosystems Biology grant
 	* Mentored 4 undergraduates through Summer Research Opportunities Program and High Performance Computing Center at MSU
 	* Mentored 8 undergraduates through Rocky Mountain Biological Laboratory and NSF REU programs

 Service, volunteering, and outreach
 ======
+* Peer reviewer for ROpenSci
-* Peer reviewer for 27 different journals
+* Peer reviewer for >40 different journals
 * Review panelist, SESYNC immersion postdoctoral fellowship program
 * Coordinator of Darwin Day 2014 at the University of Tennessee
 * Gave public research talks on climate change and on citizen science